learn-co-curriculum/node-http-static/README.md

 ## Instructions

 1. Create file `server.js`
-1. Implement HTTP server with `http`
+1. Implement an HTTP server with `http`
 1. Read `request.url` to get the file name.
 1. Boot the server with the value from a command-line argument or if not set value 3000.
 1. Read the file and serve it to the client.
 Handle the errors accordingly when reading files (404 Not Found).